How to Use Progress Bar and Circle Progress Widgets

 Creating a Progress Bar

-Step 4 — Move on to the Percentage section, where you should specify the state of the progress bar you’re currently editing.
+Input the Title and pick an appropriate Icon from the library or upload the SVG file.
+Afterward, move on to the Percentage section, where you should specify the state of the progress bar you’re currently editing.

 Adding a Circle Progress

-Step 5 — The last step is to design the Circle Progress widget.
+The last step is to design the Circle Progress widget.
 Move to the Style block and change the style settings according to your needs.